Basilica of Saint-Quentin: Origins

 The church was burned down by the Normans in 816, rebuilt in 824 and burned down again in 883.

 The site was fortified after 883.

 In 900 the bodies of Saint-Quentin and two other saints were placed in stone sarcophagi in a newly constructed crypt.

 In the 10th century the Herbertian counts of Vermandois, principally Adalbert I (Albert the Pious c.
 915–987), replaced the monks with a congregation of secular canons.
 The counts claimed the title of abbot, and were overlords of the church.

 A dean administered the collegiate church.

 The dean was appointed by the count and reported only to the count, not to the bishop of Noyon and then to the archbishop of Reims.

 There are records of rebuilding in the mid-10th century.

 The church was damaged during local warfare in 1102–03.

 At one time Count Raoul of Vermandois (c.
 1100–52) was thought to have rebuilt the church, but this now seems unlikely.

 The canons of the collegiate chapter lived in separate houses within the church precincts, and most were not ordained priests.

 Often they were property owners and businessmen from noble families and main role was to administer the chapter's property.

 By 1200 the chapter was large and prosperous, with 72 canons.

-The semi-independent counts of Vermandois were originally closely associated with the County of Flanders, but gradually came under French control, a process that was completed when Eleanor of Vermadois died in 1214.
+The semi-independent counts of Vermandois were originally closely associated with the County of Flanders, but gradually came under French control, a process that was completed when Eleanor of Vermandois died in 1214.
 That year Cardinal Robert of Courçon instituted a reform whereby ordained parish priests in nine parish churches would administer the sacraments, independent of the chapter, although they would pay the chapter a portion of their fees for baptisms, marriages and funerals.

 The construction of the huge new collegiate church may have been motivated in part by a desire of the collegiate chapter to reassert its authority after loss of jurisdiction to the town authorities and the parish priests.